 OPERS provides retirement, disability, survivor, and death benefits and annual cost-of-living adjustments to members of the Traditional Pension and Combined Plans.
 Members of the Member-Directed Plan do not qualify for ancillary benefits.
 Authority to establish and amend benefits is provided in Chapter 145 of the Ohio Revised Code.
-OPERS issues a stand-alone financial report, copies of which may be obtained on the internet at www.opers.org.; by writing to OPERS, 277 East Town Street, Columbus, Ohio 43215-4642; or by calling 614-222-5601 or 800-222-7377.
+OPERS issues a stand-alone financial report, copies of which may be obtained by writing to OPERS, 277 East Town Street, Columbus, Ohio 43215-4642; or by calling 614-222-5601 or 800-222-7377.

 The Ohio Revised Code provides statutory authority for member and employer contributions.
-For 2006, member and employer contribution rates were consistent across all three plans.
-Contribution rates for calendar year 2006 amounted to 9.0% for the employee share and 13.7% for the employer share.
-Employer contributions required amounted to \$37,220 and \$36,002 for 2006 and 2005, respectively, which equaled 100% of the required contributions for each year.
+For 2007, member and employer contribution rates were consistent across all three plans.
+Contribution rates for calendar year 2007 amounted to 9.5% for the employee share and 13.85% for the employer share.
+Employer contributions required amounted to \$53,431 and \$37,220 for 2007 and 2006, respectively, which equaled 100% of the required contributions for each year.